Evolution Strategies at the Hyperscale: Preliminaries

-When adapting high dimensional foundation models for specific tasks, updating the parameters using gradient based methods has high memory requirements.
-LoRA uses low-rank approximations to the matrix multiplications to reduce these costs.
+When adapting high-dimensional foundation models for specific tasks, updating the parameters using gradient-based methods has high memory requirements.
+LoRA~\citep{hu2022lowrank} applies low-rank approximations to the matrix multiplications to reduce these costs.
 For each matrix $M_i\in\mathbb{R}^{m\times n}$ in the model, a low-rank approximation can be made by decomposing each matrix: